vitusventure/5thSRD/docs/character/classes/ranger.md

 **Weapons:** Simple weapons, martial weapons
 **Tools:** None
 **Saving Throws:** Strength, Dexterity
-**Skills:** Choose two from Animal Handling, Athletics, Insight, Investigation, Nature, Perception, Stealth, and Survival
+**Skills:** Choose three from Animal Handling, Athletics, Insight, Investigation, Nature, Perception, Stealth, and Survival

 ### Equipment
 You start with the following equipment, in addition to the equipment granted by your background: